websanco/liferay-learn/docs/commerce/2.x/en/starting-a-store/channels/channels-reference-guide.md

 ### Tax Calculations

 Users can configure the channel's tax calculations.
-To learn more about setting a tax rate, see [Setting Tax Rate by Address](../../../store-administration/configuring-taxes/setting-tax-rate-by-address.md) or [Setting Tax Rate by Fixed Rate](../../../store-administration/configuring-taxes/setting-tax-rate-by-fixed-rate.md)
+To learn more about setting a tax rate, see [Setting Rates for Tax Calculations](../../store-administration/configuring-taxes/setting-rates-for-tax-calculations.md).

 ![Users can configure the channel's tax calculation.](./channels-reference-guide/images/07.png)